Mirror Symmetry for Quiver Algebroid Stacks: Representation theory of category by algebroid stacks

 \cite{CHL-nc} has made a construction of \emph{noncommutative deformation space of a spin oriented Lagrangian immersion} $\bL \subset M$.
 The construction is summarized as follows. \begin{construction} \begin{enumerate} \item Associate a quiver $Q$ to $\CF^1(\bL)$.
 Namely, each component of (the domain of) $\bL$ is associated with a vertex, and each generator in $\CF^1(\bL)$ is associated with an arrow. \item Extend the Fukaya algebra $A$ of $\bL$ over the path algebra $\Lambda Q$ and obtain a non-commutative $A_\infty-$algebra whose unit is $1_{\mathbb{L}} = \sum 1_{L_i}$. $\Lambda^\oplus \subset \Lambda Q$ denotes $\bigoplus_i \Lambda \cdot e_i$ where $e_i$ are the trivial paths at vertices of $Q$.
 The fibered tensor product means that an element $a \otimes X$ is non-zero only when tail of $a$ corresponds to the source of $X$.
 The $A_\infty$ operations are defined by

 where $X_l \in \CF(\bL)$ and $f_l \in \Lambda Q$. \item Extend the formalism of bounding cochains of \cite{FOOO} over $\Lambda Q$.
 Namely, we take

 where $B_l$ are the generators of $\CF^1(\bL)$, and $b_l$ are the corresponding arrows in $Q$.
-Then define the deformed $A_\infty$ structure $m_k^{b}$ as in \cite{FOOO} and via Equation \eqref{eq:mk}. \item Quotient out the quiver algebra by the two-sided ideal $R$ generated by coefficients of the obstruction term $m_0^b$, so that $m_0^b = W\cdot 1_\bL$ over $\A$ is the space of noncommutative weakly unobstructed deformations of $\bL$.
-We call $(\A,W)$ to be a noncommutative local mirror of $X$ probed by $\bL$. \item Extend the Fukaya category over $\A$, and enlarge the Fukaya category by including the noncommutative family of objects $(\bL,b)$ where $b$ in \eqref{eq:b} is now defined over $\A$.
+Then define the deformed $A_\infty$ structure $m_k^{b}$ as in \cite{FOOO} and via Equation \eqref{eq:mk}. \item Quotient out the quiver algebra by the two-sided ideal $R$ generated by coefficients of the obstruction term $m_0^b$, so that $m_0^b = W\cdot 1_\bL$ over $\A$ is called the noncommutative space of weakly unobstructed deformations of $\bL$.
+We call $(\A,W)$ to be a noncommutative localized mirror of $X$ probed by $\bL$. \item Extend the Fukaya category over $\A$, and enlarge the Fukaya category by including the objects $(\bL,b)$ where $b$ in \eqref{eq:b} is now defined over $\A$.
+We call $(\bL,b)$ a noncommutative family of Lagrangians parameterized by $\A$.
 This means for $L_1,L_2$ in the original Fukaya category, the morphism space is now extended as $\A \otimes \CF(L_1,L_2)$.
 The morphism spaces between $(\bL,b)$ and $L$ are enlarged to be $\CF((\bL,b),L) := \A\otimes_{\Lambda^\oplus} \CF(\mathbb{L},L)$ (and similarly for $\CF(L,(\bL,b))$).
 We already have $\CF((\bL,b),(\bL,b))$ in Step 2 (except that $\Lambda Q$ is replaced by $\A$).
 The $m_k$ operations are extended in a similar way to \eqref{eq:mk}. \end{enumerate} \end{construction}

+\begin{remark} $(\bL,b)$ is taken as a noncommutative family of objects over $\A$ as a whole; we have a family of Floer theories over $\A$.
+In general $\A$ is noncommutative.
+In such a case $b$ cannot be regarded as a point and one cannot make sense of $(\bL,b)$ for each individual value of $b$.

+When $Q$ is the quiver of one vertex with $n$ arrows and $R$ is the ideal of commutator relations $ab-ba$ for any two arrows $a,b$, $\A$ is simply the polynomial algebra $\Lambda[b_1,\ldots,b_n]$.
+In this commutative case we can talk about the individual $(\bL,b)$ parametrized by $b \in \Lambda^n$ and each of them is weakly unobstructed. \end{remark}